Knowledge Management

 In order for any business to function properly, it needs adequate documentation, which an internal wiki can provide.
 In addition to helping new employees get up to speed quickly, internal wikis ensure that everyone is on the same page when it comes to processes and procedures.

-A lack of proper knowledge management makes employees less productive, as they are unable to find the information they need, causing them to spend more time searching for information that is otherwise available on an internal wiki.
+A lack of proper knowledge management makes teams less productive, as they are unable to find the information they need, causing them to spend more time searching for information that is otherwise available on an internal wiki.

 To help you understand internal wikis better, we discuss what they are, how they can help you, how to get started with them, and some challenges you might encounter.